 Nordic collaboration for stronger non-military defence

 Protecting critical infrastructure is an essential part of every nation’s non-military defence programme.
 In the Nordics, this is partly done collaboratively to pool resources, know-how and expertise.
 Although this brings benefits, it also puts tough demands on personnel and organisations as they must work together as one unit in order to manage large-scale incidents.
 Within the electricity sector – and more specifically national grid owners – a rotating Chairmanship is shared among the different nations.
 As a framework partner of Statnett, the Norwegian state-run national grid company, 4C Strategies were invited to bring together the 16 different actors involved in a crisis, and test and develop their joint capabilities.
-We spoke with Jonatan Jürisoo, Partner and Senior Consultant at 4C Strategies who led the cyber exercise together with Mikael Grape, MD of 4C Strategies Nordic.
+We spoke with Mikael Grape, Managing Director of 4C Strategies, who led the cyber exercise project team.

 “An attack on the national grids will have wide-reaching repercussions for nations and societies alike.
 Everything from large enterprises to homeowners to healthcare facilities and beyond can be affected, depending on the severity of the incident.
 Statnett, with our support, chose to scenario-test the collective Nordic crisis management abilities to handle a cyber security attack, as this is a serious potential threat being faced on a consistent basis within critical infrastructure.”

 Incident escalation in a crisis